 While named methodologies can be very helpful in solving this conundrum, there is another incompatibility that we see a lot in our work: SAP vs. Agile.
-It isn’t so much that SAP is architected in a way that is opposed to Agile.
-Rather, the tools and methods the software industry has developed to execute and manage agile projects are often at odds with the way that SAP implementations have traditionally been structured.
-At Mindset, we use personas and story-telling concepts in our design thinking and while I’m still a novice at design thinking, I find that these kinds of stories help me think through how things could be different.
+It isn’t so much that SAP system is architected in a way that is opposed to Agile.
+Rather, the tools and methods the software industry has developed to execute and manage agile projects are often at odds with the way that SAP system implementations have traditionally been structured.
+At Mindset, we use personas and story-telling concepts in our design thinking.
+While I’m still a novice at design thinking, I find that these kinds of stories help me think through how things could be different.
 Let’s do one such activity here, based on a developer persona.

 We start a 2 week sprint on Monday and I take up a user story after our sprint planning kickoff in the morning.
 The story is a small one – maybe 1 or 2 points, and I can probably knock out the development work on a Fiori app in a half-day or so.
 I happily sketch up a technical approach and get down to work making a smaller change to a UI5 application and backend OData service written in ABAP.

 And so-on and so-forth.
 You get the idea.
-If our definition of done on our agile project is that code is ready to deploy to production, there’s a lot of stuff that gets in the way on SAP projects.
+If our definition of done on our agile project is that code is ready to deploy to production, there’s a lot of stuff that gets in the way on SAP system projects.
 How could this be different and still satisfy the need to be able to manage our SAP system?
 Let’s imagine, starting where the real fun began…

 Because my organization requires comprehensive documentation of development changes, I check that the Jira task is properly linked to the commits and that the commit messages I created describe the change.
 We need comprehensive documentation, so I check that our CI/CD process has updated the Swagger documentation of the OData service and the JSDoc documentation of the UI5 application properly.